CMS-LUMI-POG/wbmtools/README.md

     cd -

 One last thing, we need the cern CA bundle to verify the WBM certificate.
-This is not strictly necessary if you are working on lxplus or the certificate is already installed on your machine but its just easier to have a consistant setup for lxplus/non lxplus
+This is not strictly necessary if you are working on lxplus or the certificate is already installed on your machine but its just easier to have a consistant setup for lxplus

     cd wbmtools
-    scp $USER@lxplus.cern.ch:/etc/ssl/certs/ca-bundle.crt ./
+    cp /etc/ssl/certs/ca-bundle.crt ./
     cd -